 Applied psychology can be defined as the use of psychological principles to solve practical problems.
-For Lisa Steelman, Associate Professor and Director of the Industrial/Organizational (I/O) Psychology program at Florida Tech, using the principles of applied psychology allows her to do “work that matters in people’s lives.”
+For Lisa Steelman, Dean of the College of Psychology and Liberal Arts and Professor and Director of the Industrial/Organizational Psychology program at Florida Tech, using the principles of applied psychology allows her to do “work that matters in people’s lives.”

 Steelman’s research focuses on employee engagement and its role in wellbeing, women’s leadership, and feedback and coaching in the workplace.

 “Feedback is critical for learning and growing both in the workplace and in school,” she said.
 “It enables learners to adjust along the way if needed and develop realistic plans for achieving their goals.”

 We spoke with Steelman about the growth of I/O psychology, the strengths of the College of Psychology and Liberal Arts at Florida Tech, and how women can strive for leadership roles in their careers.

 Q. Can you tell us about your background and how you developed an interest in industrial-organizational psychology?

 I have a BS in Psychology from the University of Wisconsin-Madison, and an MA and PhD in Industrial/Organizational (I/O) Psychology from the University of Akron.
 I became interested in I/O psychology because I have always enjoyed the disciplines of psychology and business and I/O is right at their intersection.
 It is the perfect blend of applying principles of psychology to the workplace.

 I enjoy doing applied psychology and work that matters in people’s lives.
 I spent several years consulting for Fortune 500 organizations until I decided I wanted to refocus my work on research and teaching (and not flying all over North America).
 Now I teach I/O psychology at Florida Tech, I chair the on-campus MS and PhD programs in I/O, and I am currently developing an online MA in Organizational Leadership